 - 100% financing was common during the early 2000s

-- Today they might feature a large down payment
+- Today they might feature a larger down payment

-- If they are lacking something else like clean credit or full documentation
+- If they are lacking something else like clean credit or the ability to fully document income/assets

 The borrower may have great credit and the ability to document their income and assets, but no down payment to speak of.